Kalinka9/Texto-Ai-Text-Improver/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=shields)](http://makeapullrequest.com)

-> An AI-based text improvement tool built in Flutter, powered by GPT.
+> An AI-based text enhancement tool built in Flutter, powered by GPT.

-The _AI Text Improver_ app is a handy Flutter application that allows you to enhance your text messages by providing various tones such as casual, formal, friendly, and more.
-It leverages the power of GPT (Generative Pre-trained Transformer) as a service to offer you improved versions of your text.
+The _Texto_ app is a handy Flutter application that allows you to enhance your text messages by providing various tones such as casual, formal, friendly, and more.
+It leverages the power of GPT (Generative Pre-trained Transformer) as a service to offer you enhanced versions of your text.

 ## Installation and Setup